ThomasMBury/charlie-bury-website/content/en/poems/_index.md

 <div class="poem-block">

-### The Complete Poetry Archive
+### The Poetry Archive

-To preserve the intended typesetting, line breaks, and flow of the complete collection, I have compiled my extended poetic works into a freely accessible digital chapbook.
+To preserve the intended typesetting, line breaks, and flow of my poetry, I have compiled a collection of poetic works into a freely accessible e-book.

-**<a href="/archives/Charlie-Bury-Collected-Poems.pdf" target="_blank" rel="noopener noreferrer">Download the Complete Poetry Archive (PDF)</a>**
+**<a href="/archives/Charlie-Bury-Collected-Poems.pdf" target="_blank" rel="noopener noreferrer">Download the Poetry Archive (PDF)</a>**

 </div>